eduvpn/eduvpn-common/docs/src/installation.md

----
-layout: default
-title: Home
-nav_order: 1
-description: "eduVPN-common documentation."
-permalink: /
----

-## eduVPN-common documentation

-This is the documentation for eduVPN-common, a shared GO library to be used as a common codebase between eduVPN clients.
-This library is a WIP and is not production ready.
+# Installation and building
+This chapter contains the instructions to build and install the Go library.

-### Dependencies
+## Dependencies
+This section contains the dependencies needed to build the library on Linux and Windows
-#### Linux
+### Linux
 To build the GO shared library using Linux you need the following dependencies:

 - [Go](https://go.dev/doc/install) 1.15 or later